All Products

 Note

-• Considering the stability and performance of global secondary indexes, directly using the DROP COLUMN command to delete columns in a global secondary index is currently prohibited.
-If you need to delete certain columns in a global secondary index, you can first use DROP INDEX to delete the corresponding global secondary index, then create a new secondary index, or contact us for technical support.
+• The DROP COLUMN statement cannot be used to rename a global secondary index.
+If you rename a global secondary index, the performance of the global secondary index may be affected in a negative manner.
+If you want to delete columns in a global secondary index, you can use the DROP INDEX statement to delete the global secondary index and then create a new global secondary index.
+You can also contact us for technical support.

 The following table describes the ALTER TABLE statements that you can use to manage indexes.